 I buy my items at Gordon Food Service (GFS), Aldi, or shopping the holiday baking sales that hit the major grocery stores every year.

 My pies are $10 for pumpkin and $15 for Coconut, Pecan, Craisin (one of my signature pies).

 I make homemade butter and lard crust.

 I offer the customer the option of a glass pie dish for $5 more or the option to use one of theirs.

 Last year I made 15 pies in about 5 hours, but part of that 5 hours was waiting on pies to bake.

 I profited $112.50 from doing something I love to do.

-I make even more selling fudge because people give it as gift and eat it all month long where the pie are just usually for Thanksgiving day.
+I make even more selling fudge because people give it as a gift and eat it all month long where the pie is just usually for Thanksgiving day.